SHOP THESE BEST PRODUCTS FOR HAIR GROWTH:

 The first thing I did was make an appointment with my dermatologist.
 She looked over my scalp thoroughly and came to the conclusion this was most likely the result of a few different things.
 First being the hormonal change from quitting my birth control, second the hair extensions wreaked havoc on my scalp and almost traumatized my hair follicles, and third and the most concerning was stress.
 She stated that there is quite a bit of new growth and no specific bald spots on my scalp.
 The condition is called Telogen Effluvium which is a reversible condition in which hair falls out after a stressful experience, shock or traumatic event.

 I know for a fact stress is a huge issue in my life.
 A couple years ago I had worked with EverlyWell to take their Metabolism Test which also tests cortisol (stress) levels.
 Let me tell you, my cortisol was literally off the charts high.
-Sadly, nothing in regards to reducing my stress has really changed in 2020.
-If anything, it’s even worse than normal.
+Sadly, nothing in regards to reducing my stress has really changed but I have been taking Moon Juice’s Super You which has seemed to help!

 I opted to change my diet and started exercising more frequently.
 I knew this would overall make me a healthier person inside and out and would help my scalp health as well.

 In addition to taking hair supplements I started researching the best scalp stimulating shampoo.
-After months of searching I ended up going with Keranique’s products.
-I use their Scalp Stimulating Shampoo each and every time I wash my hair, which is every few days.
+After months of searching I ended up going with Bondi Boost’s products.
+I use their Hair Growth Shampoo and Conditioner each and every time I wash my hair, which is every few days.
 I always lather the shampoo on my head, massage it into my scalp and leave on for at least 3-5 minutes.
+Use code 15DTKAUSTIN for 20% off of your entire Bondi Boost Order!

-Once I am out of the shower I use the Keranique Hair Regrowth Treatment Spray.
+Once I am out of the shower I use Bondi Boost’s Intensive Spray and/or Keranique Hair Regrowth Treatment Spray.
 I only spray this around the crown of my face and in the front portion of where I part my hair.
 These are the spots that I have noticed the most drastic hair loss.
 I suggest spraying on any area of your head that has thinning hair.

 Also, invest in a hair towel.
 I use the Aquis Lisse Luxe Hair Towel.
 These towels are much gentler on your hair than a basic bath towel.
 They are made with innovative fabric woven from ultra-fine fibers to create a lightweight material with water wicking capabilities that is gentle on your hair.

 Purchase a great detangling spray too.
 The less you pull on your hair while brushing the better.
-Once my hair is washed, sprayed with the Treatment Spray, I will wrap it up in the Aquis towel while I do my make-up.
+I will wrap my hair up in the Aquis towel while I do my make-up.
 Once I’m done I will unwrap my hair and spray it with the Dry Bar Prep Rally detangling spray.
 When you are brushing your hair, hold the hair by the root and brush down.
 This way you aren’t putting pressure on your hair follicles and scalp.

 Using less heat on your scalp is better for your overall scalp health and keeping your hair out of a pony tail as much as you can will also help.

 After using these products for years I still see new growth weekly.
-I can personally say that this regimen has worked wonders for my scalp and hair.
+I can personally say that this regimen has worked wonders for my scalp and hair over the last 8+ years.

 Let’s talk hair facts.